 2. What are the most costly weather and climate disasters?

 In short, tropical cyclones are the most costly of the weather and climate disasters.
-Since 1980, the U.S. has sustained at least 241 weather and climate disasters where overall damages/costs reached or exceeded $1 billion (including Consumer Price Index adjustment to 2018).
-The total cost of these 241 events exceeds $1.6 trillion.
-This total includes the initial cost estimates for Hurricanes Harvey, Irma, and Maria, which are continually being assessed and updated.
+Since 1980, the U.S. has sustained at least 308 weather and climate disasters where overall damages/costs reached or exceeded $1 billion (including CPI adjustment to 2021).
+The total cost of these 308 events exceeds $2.085 trillion.

-- Drought, with an average cost of $9.4 billion per event†
+- Drought/heat waves have an average cost of $9.7 billion per event.

-- Wildfires, with an average cost of $4.9 billion per event†
+- Wildfires have an average cost of $6.0 billion per event.

-- Freezes, with an average cost of $3.3 billion per event
+- Winter storms have an average cost of $3.9 billion per event.

-- Winter storms, with an average cost of $3.0 billion per event
+- Freezes have an average cost of $3.6 billion per event.

-- Severe storms, with an average cost of $2.2 billion per event, but are the most frequent disaster type.
+- Severe storms have an average cost of $2.3 billion per event, but are the most frequent disaster type.

-For more information on the distribution of damage from these billion-dollar disaster events, see our summary statistics.
+For more information on the distribution of damage from these billion-dollar disaster events, see the summary statistics

 3. Has every state experienced a billion-dollar disaster?